guowilling/SRClimate/README.md

 ## Features

 * Locate the current location of the device, display the current city weather information.
-* You can also add common cities.
+* Support to add common cities.
+* Continuous optimization.

 ## Show Pictures